 - Your home’s last 12 months of utility bills

 It’s very important to remember that the Home Energy Yardstick should not be used as a replacement as a professional home energy audit.
-If you find, using the Home Energy Yardstick, that your energy usage is perhaps higher than it should be for a home similar to yours, it’s a great idea to contact a professional contractor to perform a comprehensive home energy assessment.
-These professionals can pinpoint to exact problems your home is having and identify ways to improve the performance and efficiency of every part of your home.
+If you find, using the Home Energy Yardstick, that your energy usage is perhaps higher than it should be for a home similar to yours, it’s a great idea to contact a professional contractor like BelRed.
+Our professionals can identify ways to improve the performance and efficiency of your home.

 Once you and your contractors have identified improvements that can be made and you have the energy use knowledge you need for your home, you can make some smart, targeted decisions to increase your home’s efficiency and comfort.Tags: Conservation and Utility Savings